Jeklah/priceCheck/README.md

 `-m` or`--market` to select your market ahead of the menu. e.g `scripts/ships.py -m rens`
 `-s` or `--single` for a single item price check. **__This works with any item!__** Just be sure to spell it correctly and if it has spaces enclose it in single quotes. e.g `scripts/ships.py -s 'hobgoblin ii'`
 These options can be used together. e.g `scripts/ships.py -s 'hobgoblin ii' -m rens` for a quick price check.

-I hope this will be useful for people.
+I hope this will be useful for everyone and not just those wishing to build ships now.

 Use the --help flag for help:
 `scripts/ships.py --help`